songzitheo/foresee_website/README.md

 npm run dev
 ```

+4. **Set up Supabase database** (IMPORTANT):
+   - See `SUPABASE_SETUP.md` for detailed instructions
+   - Create the `waitlist` table using the provided SQL
+   - This is required for the waitlist feature to work

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 ## Available Scripts